geekxflood/Nereus/docs/tasks.md

 # Development Task List

-This document outlines all remaining development tasks needed to complete the nereus SNMP trap alerting system.
+This document outlines all remaining development tasks needed to complete the nereus SNMPv2c trap alerting system.
 Tasks are organized by component and marked with completion status.

 ## Project Status Overview